 Students are also able to pursue university requirements in History, Literature, Philosophy, and Fine Arts, (dependent upon availability) in addition to courses in Arabic, Political Science, Peace Studies, Psychology, Theology, Film and more through the Rothberg International School at Hebrew University.
-Additionally, credit-bearing internship opportunities are coordinated through Hebrew University for students in the science track.
+Additionally, credit-bearing internship opportunities can be coordinated through Hebrew University for all students.
 Placements could include such opportunities as interning at the Safra Center for Brain Sciences, Hadassah Hospital Mt.
-Scopus, and other University research institutes.
+Scopus, the Harry S. Truman Research Institute for the Advancement of Peace, and other University research institutes.

 While studying at the Jerusalem Global Gateway during the Spring semester, students take two core courses at the Gateway.
 In addition, students have the unique opportunity to enroll in coursework at both the Rothberg International School at Hebrew University, an Israeli institution in Jerusalem, and Bethlehem University, a Palestinian Catholic institution located in the West Bank.

 Required Core Course: THEO 24846 Three Faiths, Two Peoples: Jews, Christians, and Muslims in the Holy Land (Taught at the Global Gateway)—See above.

 Required Core Course: PHIL 24346 Modern Jewish Thought (Taught at the Global Gateway)